acoustic-warfare/FPGA-sampling/README.md

 ![](https://github.com/IvarNilsson/FPGA-sampling/blob/main/doc/pictures/flowchart.png)

-Order of how how microphones is received on a CPU and their physical position on the array
+Order of how how microphones is received on a CPU and their actual position on the array
 ![](https://github.com/IvarNilsson/FPGA-sampling/blob/main/doc/pictures/array_instruction.png)